midnightrun/notes-achieving-devops/NOTES.md

 Ops team are often pressured with the urgent stuff to fix and have no time for the important things which require time, focus and creativity. #lessonlearned

-Disable SSH to achieve true Infrastructure as code embracement. #provokingthought

-Mojito Test, all day everyday. #provokingthought

-Any strategy that depends on people to change they behaviour will fail.
-Stop talking about what you care about, talk about what the people want to care about. #provokingthought

 Netflix charter of the tools team is to support the engineering team innovation and velocity. #lessonlearned

 Google heavily use on-call playbooks and prepare they engineers with the “Wheel of Misfortune”. #lessonlearned